rism-digital/muscat-guidelines/default/en/source_340.md

 #### Book format (340 $m)

-Select the format of the book resulting from folding a sheet to form a gathering of leaves (for example, a sheet folded once to form a folio, twice to form a quarto, three times to form an octavo).
+Select the format of the book.
+The book format results from folding a sheet to form a gathering of leaves.
+For example, a sheet folded once formats a folio, twice is a quarto, three times is an octavo.
 Select from the following:

 - **2°**: folio, fo
 - **4°**: quarto, 4to